Henrico COVID-19 Emergency Rental Assistance

 Renters residing in single-family or multi-unit homes located in Henrico County.

-- Compliance with a physician recommendation to stay home, self-quarantine, or avoid congregating with others during the state of emergency as a result of one of the following:
+- Compliance with a physician recommendation to stay home, self-quarantine, or avoid congregating with others during the state of emergency.

 Priority will be given to households who:

 - Received Rapid Rehousing and/or Emergency Shelter within the Greater Richmond Continuum of Care (Hanover, Ashland, New Kent, Goochland, Henrico, Richmond, Charles City, Powhatan, or Chesterfield) within the last 5 years; OR

 - Participated in the McKinney-Vento Homeless Assistance program with Henrico Public Schools at any time during the last 3 years, and currently has one or more students enrolled in Henrico Public Schools.